Face relative interior of convex sets in topological vector spaces: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Prof. David Yost for pointing out some relevant references to us and for productive discussions in the initial stages of working on this project
+We are grateful to Prof. David Yost for pointing out some relevant references to us and for productive discussions in the initial stages of working on this project, and to the anonymous referees who contributed valuable expertise as well as a substantial amount of their time reviewing this work, and whose insightful comments and feedback have greatly improved our paper.

-We are also grateful to the Australian Research Council for the financial support provided by means of Discovery Projects ``An optimisation-based framework for non-classical Chebyshev approximation'', DP180100602 and ``Geometry in projection methods and fixed-point theory'' DP200100124.
+We also thank the Australian Research Council for the financial support provided by means of Discovery Projects ``An optimisation-based framework for non-classical Chebyshev approximation'', DP180100602 and ``Geometry in projection methods and fixed-point theory'' DP200100124.